Leonardo da Vinci Art School

-The Leonardo da Vinci Art School (the "Leonardo") was an art school founded in New York City (1923–1942), whose most famous student was Isamu Noguchi and whose director was sculptor and poet Onorio Ruotolo.
+The Leonardo da Vinci Art School (the "Leonardo") was an art school founded in New York City (1923–1942), whose most famous students were Isamu Noguchi and Elaine de Kooning, the school's director was sculptor and poet Onorio Ruotolo.

 History

 First decade

 With sculptor Attilio Piccirilli, Ruotolo founded the school to provide low-cost, often free art instruction to the working poor, mostly in the evening.
 The school was first located at St. Nicholas of Myra, Christian Orthodox Church, 288 East 10th Street, off Avenue A and near Tompkins Square Park.
 Tuition was six dollars ($6) per month—or free.
 Students in the 1920s included Noguchi and Esther Shemitz.

 To foster Noguchi's decision to study sculpture, Ruotolo offered him a job that paid as much as other work he had.
 Later, Noguchi recalled, "How could I resist?
 I became a sculptor, even against my will."
-After only three months at the "Leonardoo" (as the school was known), Noguchi held a solo exhibition.
+After only three months at the "Leonardo" (as the school was known), Noguchi held a solo exhibition.
 Ruotolo also helped Noguchi get commissions for outside sculpture work.